NPACore/gfm-wiki/readme.md

 * `gfm-wiki-deft` wraps emacs package [`deft`](https://github.com/jrblevin/deft) for a open/create files with search narrowing
 Consider modify `gfm-wiki-issue-cmd` to use [`gh`](https://cli.github.com/) instead.
 * The emacs package `ivy` is used for "completing-read" functions.

+### Other packages
+* [`link-hint`](https://github.com/noctuid/link-hint.el/tree/36ce929331f2838213bcaa1145ece4b73ce84afe) is especially useful for quickly jumping from any link on the screen.